nloadholtes/synappio-client/Cookbooks/Manage-users.md

 ]
 ~~~~

-To view a list of previously import jobs, send a GET request to the '{list_slug}/import/' endpoint.
+To view a list of previous import jobs, send a GET request to the '{list_slug}/import/' endpoint.
 This endpoint will return a list of all imports jobs that have been run on the list.
 The list will be in reverse-chronological order (newest first).

 list/{list_slug}/import/: